admin699/panel/README.md

 ![Discord](https://img.shields.io/discord/1253782902618194011?label=Discord&logo=Discord&logoColor=white&style=for-the-badge)
 ![GitHub contributors](https://img.shields.io/github/contributors/skyportlabs/panel?style=for-the-badge)

-# Skyport Panel
+# WorldCraftLink Panel

 ## Overview
-Skyport is an open source panel for managing and operating game servers and applications built using Node.js with Express and Dockerode.
-[Click here to join our Discord.](https://skyport.privt.xyz/)
+WorldCraftLink is an open source panel for managing and operating game servers and applications built using Node.js with Express and Dockerode.
+[Click here to join our Discord.](https://WorldCraftLink.privt.xyz/)

 ## Installation
-You can read our documentation at [skyport.dev](https://skyport.dev)
+You can read our documentation at [WorldCraftLink.dev](https://skyport.dev)

 ## Configuration
 Edit the `config.json` file in the root directory to set up the application settings including the database connection and port.